OHI-Science/OHI-website/content/news/CMIP_2_what_is_this.md

 ##

 > We are always on the hunt for data.
-Please let us know (frazier@nceas.ucsb.edu) if you discover CMIP6 ensemble datasets and/or downscaled data that are publically available.
+Please let us know (frazier@nceas.ucsb.edu) if you discover CMIP6 ensemble datasets and/or downscaled data that are publicly available.
 I will add them to this post.
 MANY THANKS!

 <br>